 A closer look at the major categories of Saskatoon housing shows condominium inventory falling to 714, or 124 units lighter than it was a year ago.
 The number of single-family homes for sale in the city rose to 1142 which is up 28 from this time last year.

-Entry level condominiums continued to be a popular choice at the entry level.
+Entry-level condominiums continued to be a popular choice amongst first-time buyers.
 That activity pushed the median price of a Saskatoon home for the week lower again to $303,750.
 In spite of two residential sales that topped the one million dollar mark, the average sale price of a local home was also lower this week to $321,638.

 Four Saskatoon homes were reported to have sold for more than the asking price this week.
 The average overbid was high at $16,163 but two of the four sales closed more than $30,000 higher than the listed price, an indication that a queue of buyers wanted to call those places home.
 Meanwhile, 95 buyers held their ground and negotiated some sweet discounts.
 For homes that sold below asking price, the average discount was nearly fifteen thousand dollars.